Anticyclotomic Iwasawa theory of abelian varieties of $\mathrm{GL}_2$-type at non-ordinary primes II: Introduction

 \subsection{Acknowledgements}

-We thank Francesc Castella, Henri Darmon, Adrian Iovita, Chan-Ho Kim, Shinichi Kobayashi, Kazuto Ota, Chris Skinner, Ye Tian and Xin Wan for helpful discussions.
-We also thank Naomi Sweeting and Matteo Tamiozzo for discussions on the topic of arithmetic-level raising techniques and on their works on this theme.
-Parts of this paper are based upon work supported by the National Science Foundation under Grant No. DMS-1928930 while the authors were in residence at the MSRI / Simons Laufer Mathematical Sciences Institute (SLMath) in Berkeley, California, during the Spring 2023 semester.
+We thank Francesc Castella, Henri Darmon, Adrian Iovita, Chan-Ho Kim, Shinichi Kobayashi, Kazuto Ota, Chris Skinner, Naomi Sweeting, Matteo Tamiozzo, Ye Tian and Xin Wan for helpful discussions.
+We are grateful to the referees for their extensive comments, acute questions and constructive suggestions.

 AB is partially supported by the NSF grants DMS-2303864 and DMS-2302064.
-AL's research is supported by the NSERC Discovery Grants Program RGPIN-2020-04259 and RGPAS-2020-00096.
+KB’s research in this publication was conducted with the financial support of Taighde \'{E}ireann -- Research Ireland under Grant number IRCLA/2023/849 (HighCritical).
+AL's research is supported by the NSERC Discovery Grants Program RGPIN-2026-04351.
+Parts of this article are based upon work supported by the National Science Foundation under Grant No. DMS-1928930 while the authors were in residence at the MSRI / Simons Laufer Mathematical Sciences Institute (SLMath) in Berkeley, California, during the Spring 2023 semester.